Canine Dialogue Dynamics

 The CDD Method isn’t just kind—it’s evidence-based.

-At its core, the method draws from modern psychological understanding, neuroscience, and current research in canine cognition and emotional development.
 It’s not anecdotal.
 It’s not based on tradition or trends.
 It’s built on what science now tells us about how dogs learn, feel, and relate to the world around them.

 Affective Neuroscience: Understanding Emotion First